 As corporate financial scandals and economic crises have created an increased demand for forensic accountants, the duties of financial professionals are not limited to uncovering white collar crime.
 Today, in addition to exposing mortgage and healthcare fraud, forensics accounting professionals are tackling international terrorism, domestic terrorism and organized crime cases.

-The master's degree in Forensic Accounting at Webster University offers a rigorous academic series that gives graduate students the knowledge and skill to succeed.
-Students apply accounting, investigation, valuation and law knowledge in the forensics accounting master's program to develop strategies that help reduce and prevent accounting fraud and other improper financial activity.
-The forensic accounting degree curriculum includes courses in criminal and civil investigation, legal procedure, management of evidence, cyber forensics, substantive law, valuation, economic damages, internal auditing and risk management.
+The master's degree in forensic accounting at Webster University offers graduate students a rigorous academic experience that provides the knowledge and skill to investigate financial fraud.
+Curriculum includes courses in criminal and civil investigation, legal procedure, forensic analytics, cyber forensics, substantive law, valuation, economic damages, internal auditing and risk management.

 Points of Distinction

 - Courses are taught by faculty who are experts in their field, including Certified Public Accountants(CPA) and Certified Fraud Examiners(CFE).
 Faculty are accountants and attorneys who have extensive and varied backgrounds in accounting, law, investigation, cyber forensics and valuation.